ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter24.md

 “Haaah... Èr-gēge, I take back what I have said.
 You are too big.”

-“Wèi Yīng, one of GūsūLán rules says, ‘You cannot go back on your words.’
+“Wèi Yīng, one of GūsūLán’s rules says, ‘You cannot go back on your words.’
 Since you are a member of the GūsūLán sect, you must comply with the GūsūLán rules.”

 “Is there such a rule?” asked Wèi WúXiàn, then, subconsciously, he murmured, “Is it the eighty-seventh rule on the wall?”